What should you know about becoming a NFAA Pro?

 • The NFAA recognizes only one Professional style: Freestyle (Compound, long stabilizers, movable sights, mechanical release).

-• The NFAA has multiple age groups for Professional divisions, all available for each Male and Female: Adult (18+), Senior (50+), Silver Senior (60+), and Master Senior (70+).
+• The NFAA has multiple age groups for Professional divisions, all available for each Male and Female: Adult (18+), Senior (50+), and Silver Senior (60+).

 • Archers under the age of 18 may turn Pro with written parental permission.
 The Parental Authorization Form can be completed online.
+Professional archers under 18 are required to hold an NFAA Adult Membership type.

 • There are Professional etiquette rules and expectations.